 ****IMPORTANT EVENT INFORMATION****

-Due to the preparation of the City’s Electric Light Parade, the entire park will be closing at 2:00 PM and the 7th Street Parking lot will not be available during our event.
+Due to the preparation of the city’s Electric Light Parade, Steele Indian School park will be closing at 2:00 PM and the 7th Street Parking lot will not be available during the Phoenix Brain Tumor Walk.
 We are kindly requesting that all of our walk participants and guests prepare to exit the park by 1:00 PM.
 Thank you for your understanding.

 NEW this Year!